EnterpriseDB/docker-postgresql/README.md

 Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (10 to 14) based on:

-- Red Hat Universal Base Images (UBI) 8 - default
+- Red Hat Universal Base Images (UBI) 8 - default (with and without the PostGIS extension)
-- Debian Buster (10) Slim base images, with and without the PostGIS extension
+- Debian Buster (10) Slim base images

 UBI8 based images of versions 11, 12, 13 and 14 are available for amd64, ppc64le and s390x architectures.